FDA approves rucaparib for chemotherapy-naïve, BRCA-mutated mCRPC

 According to the FDA, patients should be selected for treatment using an FDA-approved companion diagnostic.

-The decision today converts the FDA's May 2020 accelerated approval2 of rucaparib into a full approval, granting another option for patients in the chemotherapy-naïve castration-resistant setting.
+The decision today converts the FDA's May 2020 accelerated approval2 of rucaparib into a full approval, enabling use of the PARP inhibitor prior to chemotherapy in eligible patients with mCRPC.

-The approval is supported by data from the TRITON3 trial (NCT02975934), in which treatment with rucaparib led to a statistically significant improvement in radiographic progression-free survival (rPFS) compared with physician’s choice of treatment in patients with BCRAm as well as in the overall sample.3
+The approval is supported by data from the TRITON3 trial (NCT02975934), in which treatment with rucaparib led to a statistically significant improvement in radiographic progression-free survival (rPFS) compared with physician’s choice of treatment in patients with BRCAm as well as in the overall sample.4

 In total, the trial enrolled 405 patients who were randomly assigned 2:1 to receive rucaparib or physician’s choice of either an androgen receptor pathway inhibitor (ARPI) that they had not previously received (enzalutamide [Xtandi] or abiraterone acetate) or docetaxel.
+Approximately 55% of patients in the control arm received docetaxl.
 Among all patients, 302 had BRCAm and 103 had ATM mutations (ATMm).
 The trial included patients whose tumors had progressed on a prior ARPI, and all patients were chemotherapy-naïve.

 Data showed no significant difference in overall survival (OS) between the 2 arms in the all-comer population; data showed a median OS of 23.2 months (95% CI, 19.1 to 25.2) in the rucaparib arm vs 21.2 months (95% CI, 18.0 to 23.1) in the control arm (HR, 0.91; 95% CI, 0.68 to 1.20).